Chengkai-Huang/Chengkai-Huang.github.io/index.md

 - **Recommender Systems:** sequential recommendation, multi-modal recommendation

 ## News
 - **[Oct.
+2025]** Our paper about diffusion models for sequential recommendation has been accepted by WSDM 2026.
+- **[Oct.
 2025]** Our paper about diffusion models for user behavior trajectories prediction has been accepted by NeurIPS 2025.
 - **[Sep.
 2025]** Our tutorial about LLM agent for Recsys has been accepted by [RecSys 2025](https://dl.acm.org/doi/full/10.1145/3705328.3748007).
 - **[Aug.
 2025]** Our paper about debiasing Recsys has been accepted by [CIKM 2025](https://arxiv.org/pdf/2505.03655?).